 Firstly, there are two books which I would consider absolutely essential, read and understand these two and you’ll pass the theory test with no problems.
 The first is The Highway Code.

-First published in 1931 (check out a digitised copy of the first edition here), The Highway Code has been updated a number of times to reflect various changes on our roads.
-The latest revision was published in 2007 and costs £2.50 (currently £1.99 on Amazon).
-It contains various rules and laws for any road users, from pedestrians up to motor vehicle drivers.
+First published in 1931, The Highway Code has been updated a number of times to reflect various changes on our roads.
+The latest revision was published in 2015 and costs £2.50 (currently £2.25 on Amazon).
+It contains various rules and laws for any road users, from pedestrians through to motor vehicle drivers.
 Any rule which includes the red words “Must” or “Must Not” is a legal requirement and failure to observe can lead to points on the licence, fines and driving bans, some of the most serious leading to a prison sentence.
 Whilst other rules (identified with the words “Should” “Should not” “Do or “Do not”) are not legal requirements per-se, failure to adhere to these rules could be used in evidence in any court proceedings under the Traffic Acts to establish liability.

 The Highway Code is also available online for free at https://www.gov.uk/highway-code